Financial Aid is made available for those who qualify through federal, state, and University programs.

 - You must be admitted to an eligible program as a regular student working toward a degree.
 (You may not receive aid if you are enrolled as a guest or non-degree seeking student.)

-Students who do not meet SAP will receive written notification at the end of the payment period.
+Students who do not meet SAP will receive an email as well as written notification at the end of the term/payment period.

 This policy applies only to financial aid awards, and is separate from the academic policy regarding satisfactory progress.